DanielFitzsimmons/Javascript-Tubo/README.md

-**JavaScript Turbo** is a stop-gap measure till someone makes a better collection of clips for my JavaScript projects.
+**JavaScript Turbo**🔥 is a stop-gap measure until someone makes a better collection of clips for my JavaScript projects.
 A collection of **Javascript** clips for Nova.app.
 If you would like to make any suggestions, updates or changes please submit via the GitHub Repo.
-JavaScript Turbo is Based on: https://github.com/extrabacon/atom-turbo-javascript
+JavaScript Turbo is based on: https://github.com/extrabacon/atom-turbo-javascript Happy Coding Dan👨🏻‍💻

 ## Details